gridbugs/gridbugs.org/content/blog/ocaml-tooling-surprises/index.md

  (libraries dune-configurator))
 ```

-Then I rewrote the logic from the Dune rules into OCaml:
+Then I rewrote the logic from the custom Dune rules into OCaml:

 ```ocaml
 module C = Configurator.V1